 on oxygen, temperature, and biota.
 She completed her Master's degree in the Global Change Limnology Laboratory in 2015.

 Nicole began her pursuit of a Masters degree in the Global Change Limnnology Lab in Summer 2016.
-She is interested in the effects of lake browning on the invasibility of non-native species.
-Browning, or an increase in color-absorbing compounds in the water, can impact plankton communities through shading or by serving as a carbon and/or nutrient subsidy.
-Nicole hopes to study the ways in which these different mechanisms can facilitate the movement of invasive species into lakes with changing transparency and dissolved organic carbon inputs.
+She is interested in the role of DOM as a biotic and abiotic driver of aquatic communities.
+Browning, or an increase in color-absorbing compounds in the water, can impact communities through shading or by serving as a carbon and/or nutrient subsidy.
+Nicole hopes to study the ways in which these different mechanisms can facilitate the movement of invasive species or vector-borne pathogens into lakes with changing transparency and dissolved organic carbon inputs.

 Lauren Adkins, who began working on her PhD in Fall 2016, plans to study the effects of climate change and changing transparency on lake phenology, mixing, and nutrient regeneration.
 Lauren is also interested in studying the public health and socioeconomic consequences of those changes on communities relying on the lake for goods and services.